-Lila Moss walks the Fendi x Versace runway with her insulin pump on full display
+Lila Moss Walks The Fendi x Versace Runway With Her Insulin Pump On Full Display

 Type 1 diabetes is not as common as type 2 diabetes, but 1.3 million people in the U.S. have the condition, according to the Centers for Disease Control and Prevention (CDC).

-Lila hasn’t addressed her type 1 diabetes much, but she did mention it in a 2020 interview with The Kit.
+Lila hasn’t spoken much about having type 1 diabetes, but she did mention it in a 2020 interview with The Kit.
 “I think not many people know that I have diabetes,” she said.
 “It’s not visible from the outside, so no one would really know just by looking at you.
 I have type 1.”

 Lila also shared that she wants to be an advocate for people with type 1 diabetes.
 “I’d definitely like to try and help as much as I can,” she said.
 “There’s loads of things I’d like to try and help with.”